 She’s founded several top restaurants, and this cooking class at Casa Luna is eclectic and fun.

 Who doesn’t want to try the “twilight smoked duck class”?
-Well, possibly vegans, but she also offers a vegan cooking lesson, which examines how vegan cooking can treat specific ailments!
+Well, possibly vegans, but she offers a vegan cooking lesson too, which examines how vegan cooking can be used to treat certain ailments!

 Where Is It?
 Honeymoon Guesthouse, Jl.
 Bisma No.5, Ubud, Kecamatan Ubud, Kabupaten Gianyar, Bali 80571, Indonesia